Beagles have boundless energy to keep up with and a keen sense of smell.

 They have a very gentle and even temperament which makes them a great choice for families with children.

-While these breed traits give a general idea of what to expect from a specific type of dog, it's important to remember that every dog is unique. just like people, each dog comes with their own distinct personality, quirks, and characteristics!
+While these breed traits give a general idea of what to expect from a specific type of dog, it's important to remember that every dog is unique.
+Just like people, each dog comes with their own distinct personality, quirks, and characteristics!

 They’re good with children of all ages as well as other dogs and pets if introduced correctly.
-One thing’s for certain is, they’re notorious lovers of food, and not afraid to attempt to steal whatever they can get their paws on.
+One thing’s for certain is, that they’re notorious lovers of food, and not afraid to attempt to steal whatever they can get their paws on.

 Beagles were bred to live and work as part of a pack, so they thrive in the company of others.
 They’re extremely affectionate and often prefer to sit on you rather than next to you!
 This affectionate side of their personality isn’t always obvious to those outside of the family.
-On walks or dog friendly parks, they’re usually far too busy sniffing to say hello to strangers.
+On walks or in dog-friendly parks, they’re usually far too busy sniffing to say hello to strangers.

 They are strongly bonded to their family members which means they’re likely to struggle with being alone.